epadam/Production-Time-Series-Prediction-System/README.md

 ## Visualization
-    You can also try streamlit to check the avaible seldon api
+    You can also try streamlit to check what seldon core offers